 Middle Market Corporate Finance

 Deschutes Capital can help.
-We work with a wide variety of industries and business credit profiles.
+We have the ability to work with a wide variety of industries and business credit profiles.
 Our clients include manufacturers, service companies and distributors.

 Most commercial lenders are limited to their underwriting criteria, portfolio concentrations and current lending availability.
 Deschutes Capital has the flexibility to work with a wide variety of corporate lenders to provide debt financing that meets your company's needs.
 We assist companies through the commercial financing alternatives and assortment of lenders to identify an appropriate financing structure and funding source for your company's specific commercial credit profile.

 Please select from the Corporate Financing Solutions menu above for additional information on your company's specific financing needs.